-Some pain and trauma is just too intense to get past the first time around.
+Some pain and trauma are just too intense to get past the first time around.

 Getting over things is a process.
 Some things need time to heal.
 It is hard for others to sit and watch you suffer but sometimes you just need that space to get past it.
 What you can’t do is pretend it never happened and hope the pain will go away.

 People come for counseling and they expect the pain to end right away.
 It can’t always happen that way.
-We find that pain, from trauma or grief and loss, take time and repeated attempts to get better.
+We find that pain, from trauma or grief and loss, takes time, and repeated attempts to get better.

 Therapy should heal the emotions not create new wounds.